 The Company uses the fair value method of accounting for stock options granted to directors, officers, consultants and employees whereby the fair value of all stock options granted is recorded as a charge to operations.
 The estimated fair value is recognized over the applicable vesting period.
-All options granted vest over a two-year period, of which one-third vest immediately, and expire three years after the grant date.
-Stock-based compensation for the three months ended March 31, 2015 was \$4.0 million as compared to \$9.6 million during the same period in 2014.
+All options granted vest over a two-year period, of which one-third vest immediately, and expire three to five years after the grant date.
+Stock-based compensation for the six months ended June 30, 2015 was \$5.1 million as compared to \$12.1 million during the same period in 2014.
 The decrease in stock-based compensation expense can be mainly attributed to a significant reduction in the fair value of each option granted in the first quarter of 2015 compared to the first quarter of 2014.
-Under the Black-Scholes option pricing model, the lower the exercise price of the option, the lower the fair value attributed to directors, officers and employees at an average exercise price of CAD \$2.45 per option versus 5,958,500 stock options of AOC issued at an average price of CAD \$8.44 per option during the three months ended March 31, 2014.
-Under the Company's stock option plan, one-third of the stock options granted vest immediately, resulting in a higher expense during the first quarter of the stock-option issuance.
+Under the Black-Scholes option pricing model, the lower the exercise price of the option, the lower the fair value attributed to each option.
+During the six months ended June 30, 2015, 5,194,000 stock options of AOC were issued to directors, officers and employees at an average exercise price of CAD \$2.45 per option versus 5,958,500 stock options of AOC issued at an average price of CAD \$8.44 per option during the six months ended June 30, 2014.
+Under the terms of the Company's stock option plan under which the stock options were granted, one-third of the stock options granted vest immediately, resulting in a higher expense during the first quarter of the stock-option issuance.